blockfrost/blockfrost-for-slack/README.md

 ### Output mode

-When possible command output will be enhanced with user-friendly UI components, leveraging the capabilities of the Slack Block Kit framework.
+When possible command output will be enhanced with user-friendly UI elements, leveraging the capabilities of the Slack Block Kit framework.
 For users who prefer raw data, the optional `--json` parameter allows for switching the output to JSON format.

 ### Multi network support